OxfordCMS/OCMS_Shotgun/README.md

 ```

 ### Input files
-Pipeline preprocess takes in single or paired end reads.
+Pipeline kraken2 takes in single or paired end reads.
 Input files should use the notation `fastq.1.gz`, `fastq.2.gz`.
 Input files should be located in the working directory.

 ### Pipeline tasks